hneemann/Digital/README.md

 - Contains a library with the most commonly used 74xx series integrated circuits.
 - Fast-run mode to perform a simulation without updating the GUI.
   A simple processor can be clocked at 100kHz.
+- Supports large circuits: The "Conway's Game of Life" example consists of about 2400 active components and works just fine.
 - Its possible to use custom components which are implemented in Java and packed in a jar file.
   See this [example](https://github.com/hneemann/digitalCustomComponents) for details.
 - Simple remote TCP interface which  e.g. allows an [assembler IDE](https://github.com/hneemann/Assembler) to control